Hailex798/NOTE-IT/README.md

 ````
 About the Project:

-A Efficient Notes App📝 integrated with real time database storage via Firebase Cloud Firestore ready to track all your thoughts with Systematic Creation, Updation & Deletion System.
+A Efficient Notes App📝 made with React.js integrated with real time database storage via Firebase Cloud Firestore ready to track all your thoughts with Systematic Creation, Updation & Deletion System.